Cherchies Blog

 • peppercorns

 • Strain out the solids, cool, and portion.
+(Remove any fat that forms at the top after cooling)

 I usually don’t add salt, because I don’t know what my next use will be—and I’d rather season the final dish.